cbzehner/launchpad/README.md

 ### Security

-TLS encryption of public internet traffic is terminated at an Nginx reverse-proxy.
+TLS encryption of public internet traffic is terminated at a reverse-proxy.
 All other services communicate via an internal network and do not expose ports to the internet.

 [ORY Oathkeeper](https://github.com/ory/oathkeeper), provides access control and routing for traffic recieved from the reverse proxy.
 Oathkeeper will ensure that requests are routed to the appropriate service and confirm access against the identity server [ORY Kratos](https://github.com/ory/kratos).